GREEN VALLEY QUILT GUILD.COM

 February 19, 2026 – Judy Gauthier - An Hour with Judy Demystifying Color and Cutting for Scrap Quilting

 Judy Gauthier is the owner of Bungalow Quilting and has been sewing her entire life.
 She learned to sew from her mother and numerous 4-H leaders.
-She has been on the faculty of International Quilt Festival in Houston for many years.
+She has been on the faculty of the International Quilt Festival in Houston for many years.
 She is the author of six books for C&T Publishing.
 Judy designs fabric and patterns for Studio e Fabrics.
-She has appeared on a 2-part series of Quilting with Nancy with Nancy Zieman, and on several morning shows on Milwaukee TV.
+She has appeared on a 2-part series of Quilting with Nancy with Nancy Zieman and on several morning shows on Milwaukee TV.
 She travels all over the country teaching.
 She has been married for 37 years and has 4 grown children.
-She resides in Ripon Wisconsin with her husband and golden retriever, Duncan.
+She resides in Ripon, Wisconsin, with her husband and golden retriever, Duncan.

 This lecture takes the audience through the quick cutting techniques for scrap quilting that are used repeatedly throughout her books.
 Judy will talk about a variety of layouts for these simple and quick cutting techniques and why you will be using even your most misfit scraps.
 Then, she will talk about the organized way of using the color wheel to decide how to choose colors for scrap quilts.
 Come be inspired!